 These covers feature an all-white base, with that classic hotel-style border stitching, available in Black, Espresso, Navy, Silver Blue, Silver Grey, or Taupe.

-While we recommend matching the color of the embroidery to the overall colors of your bedroom, if you insist on going fully classic – most hotels feature the taupe version.
+We recommend matching the color of the embroidery to the overall colors of your bedroom.
+But, if you insist on going fully classic – most hotels feature the taupe version.

-These covers are made of 100% cotton, with a 400 thread count.
+These covers are 100% cotton, with a 400 thread count.
 They are machine washable and dryable, and feature button closure.

 The matching pillow shams are sold separately.